drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 As [research](https://www.researchgate.net/publication/2816801_Code_Churn_A_Measure_for_Estimating_the_Impact_of_Code_Change) has shown, there is a strong connection between high volumes of code churn and the number of defects discovered while testing, hence such measurements are great for predicting a system's fault density.

-By making changes in an uncontrollable fashion we force a system to live in a constant state of flux where bugs are easily introduced, the chance of merge conflicts is always high, and knowledge spreads thin amongst a team, as it becomes harder and harder for programmers to keep track of what is happening in their codebase.
+By making changes in an uncontrollable fashion we force a system to live in a constant state of flux where bugs are easily introduced, the chance of merge conflicts is always high, and knowledge spreads thin among a team, as it becomes harder and harder for programmers to keep track of what is happening in their codebase.

 Let's examine some of the prevailing root causes of such a situation.